 By: Peter Kokosielis, Jana Wong

-Db2 12.1 Data Warehouse on IBM’s Power 10 Private Cloud Rack (P10 PCR) is a new reference architecture solution to meet the most challenging heavy analytics and operational analytics workload demands backed with the experience and trusted reputation behind the IBM Db2 and Power brands.
-This solution is an IBM pre-validated architecture tested with some of the heaviest data volumes we could create so that we could bring it to market with confidence.
+Db2 12.1 Data Warehouse on IBM’s Power 10 Private Cloud Rack (P10 PCR) is a new reference architecture solution to meet the most challenging heavy analytics and operational analytics workloads .
+This solution is an IBM pre-validated reference architecture tested with some of the heaviest data volumes we could create so that we could bring it to market with confidence.

 Let’s first touch a bit about its lineage and purpose.
 Much of the reference architecture came inspired from the successful IIAS product (IBM Integrated Analytics Solution), an appliance based on IBM Power 8 two socket servers, IBM Flashsystem 900 technology and IBM Db2 11.5.
 As such, this reference architecture is aimed as our premier landing spot for customers looking to upgrade their IIAS based data warehouses.
 The new reference architecture now makes use of IBM Power 10 two socket servers, and IBM Storage FlashSystem 7300 storage and of course the latest generation of Db2 12.1.